hiroshinishio/gateway-operator/docs/api-reference.md

 #### DataPlaneKonnectExtensionSpec

-DataPlaneSpec defines the desired state of DataPlane
+DataPlaneKonnectExtensionSpec defines the desired state of DataPlaneKonnectExtension.